 How to Better Your Bay Window

-Bay windows come in various angles, sizes and home styles.
-No matter what your bay window looks like, there’s usually one common theme: it is the ideal window style for a DIY project.
-For the homeowners who want to begin creative projects, there are virtually endless possibilities to change your window with a lot of creativity and a little bit of work.
+Bay windows come in many different angles, sizes and home styles.
+No matter what your bay window looks like, there’s usually one constant theme: it is the ideal window style for a DIY project.
+For the homeowners who love to begin creative projects, there are virtually endless possibilities to transform your window with a lot of imagination and a little bit of work.

 From Pinterest and DIY design bloggers to your own mind’s creations, possibilities abound that will add a creative, practical twist to your home while using a space that is already there – your bay window.

 Storage: A bay window is a wonderful place to stow

 away belongings that need to be hidden, yet in a beneficial